yastn/yastn/docs/source/theory/mps/basics.rst

 (:ref:`TDVP<mps/algorithms:time-dependent variational principle (tdvp) algorithm>`) allows for variational approximation of the evolution of a state :math:`\Psi` under a Hamiltonian :math:`\hat H`.
 The state after an evolution over time `t` is :math:`\Psi(t)=e^{- i t \hat H} \Psi`, with :math:`i` an imaginary unit.
-`YAMPS` allows to perform TDVP for any MPS under MPO for a time `t` which in general can be complex.
+TDVP can be performed for any MPS under MPO for a time `t`, real or imaginaty.

 Measurements